marktucker08/chatbot-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## This app will connect to the Chat GPT API

-pages/index.tsx - main
-chatbot/start.tsx - chat page with basic form
+pages/index.tsx - main chat page with basic form

+api/openai - local API endpoint that will query OpenAI Chat completion with each new request.

+OpenAI API Key - Need to have an API key environment variable process.env.OPENAI_API_KEY.
+Please refer to the OpenAI API documentation.

+Dependendcies - openai

+This project is coded with typescript and tailwind css.